gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/01-hash-tables.md

 [Ruby uses the MurmurHash](https://sites.google.com/site/murmurhash/) hashing function internally.

 There was a time when Ruby used the **exact** same hash for every instance of running Ruby.
 Then someone exploited a series of keys designed to result in a collision with each insertion into a hash.
 This was used in a [denial of service](https://www.ruby-lang.org/en/news/2011/12/28/denial-of-service-attack-was-found-for-rubys-hash-algorithm-cve-2011-4815/) attack on Ruby on Rails.
-There is another article on [Ars Technica](https://arstechnica.com/information-technology/2011/12/huge-portions-of-web-vulnerable-to-hashing-denial-of-service-attack/)
+There is another article on [Ars Technica](https://arstechnica.com/information-technology/2011/12/huge-portions-of-web-vulnerable-to-hashing-denial-of-service-attack/).

+For Python, the hash function used depends on the object being used as a key.
+Each class can define it's own `__hash__()` method and the value that it returns for a particular instance is used for the dictionary.
+Python further "salts" it's hash values, so they differ from run to run to prevent the same denial of service attack Ruby servers experienced.

+You can read about how Python Dictionaries work on [this article](http://thepythoncorner.com/dev/hash-tables-understanding-dictionaries/).
+Be aware the article has some formatting issues.

 ## Collision Handling